mattoxb/sharpparse-happy/README.md

 It runs it two stages: the parser generator reads a K file and generates a corresponding `happy` file.
 Currently this resides in `src/Grammar2.y`.

-The second stage involves compiling `Grammar2` into a `parser` executable which then can parse a file written in the specified grammar.
+The second stage involves compiling `Grammar2` into a `parse` executable which then can parse a file written in the specified grammar.

-## Running directly from `stack`
+## Running

-To run this directly from `stack`, issue the following two commands.
+To run this, use the `sharpparse.sh` script.
+The first argument will be the K specification, the second is the input you want to parse, and the third (optional) argument is the start symbol.

 ```
-stack build && stack exec parser-generator < test-data/test1.k > src/Grammar2.y
-stack build && stack exec parser < test-data/test1.in
+./sharpparse.sh test-data/test1.k test-data/test1-1.in Foo
 ```

 If you want to specify a start symbol, you can do that with an argument to